Preserving Spectral Structure and Statistics in Diffusion Models: Conclusion

 \section{Conclusion}

-In this work, we discovered and analyzed the invariant features in the spectral space.
-Specifically, we empirically verified the existence of invariant spectral features.
-Building on this insight, we proposed InSPECT, a feature-preserving diffusion model that preserves the mean and variance of Fourier coefficients during the forward and backward processes.
-Extensive experiment on CIFAR-10, CelebA and LSUN datasets demonstrated that InSPECT not only maintains the spectral features and structures, but also effectively improves the generation quality and diversity.
+In this work, we discovered and analyzed the structure and statistical information in the spectral space.
+Specifically, we empirically verified the existence of spectral structure and statistics.
+Building on this insight, we proposed PreSS, a diffusion model that preserves the mean and variance of spectral components during the forward and backward processes.
+Extensive experiments on CIFAR-10, CelebA and CelebA-HQ datasets demonstrated that PreSS not only maintains the spectral structure and statistics, but also effectively improves the generation quality and diversity.
 The supplementary materials provide discussions on additional experimental results and our limitations.